armbian/documentation/docs/User-Guide_FAQ.md

 However, using the [**Armbian build framework**](https://docs.armbian.com/Developer-Guide_Build-Preparation/), you can **easily create custom images**.
 It’s well-documented and accessible to moderately experienced users.

 If enough users show interest in a specific configuration, we may **adjust build targets** accordingly.

+## Can I upgrade my userspace flavor, like Bullseye to Bookworm or Jammy to Noble?

+Note: Upgrading Armbian core components (kernel, firmware, bootloader) and upgrading the chosen userspace are independent processes.
+The former is performed with `apt update && apt upgrade`.

+Armbian does not provide a standardized userspace upgrade path (e.g., *Focal*→*Jammy*, *Jammy*→*Noble*, *Bullseye*→*Bookworm*, *Bookworm*→*Trixie*) nor encourages to do so.
+We would love to offer this, but we currently lack the resources (time and devices) to validate such upgrades across diverse scenarios.

+You may attempt a userspace upgrade using the official Debian/Ubuntu methods.
+Before doing so, freeze Armbian firmware/kernel/bootloader packages via [armbian-config](https://docs.armbian.com/User-Guide_Armbian-Config/).
+Note: issues arising from such upgrades are out of scope for Armbian support.